furryfixer/gksudo-pk/README.md

 ### gksudo-pk [-u | --user \<user\>] \<command\>
 #### gksudo [-u | --user \<user\>] \<command\>
 #### gksu [-u | --user \<user\>] \<command\>
 A drop-in replacement for **gksu** and **gksudo**, with fewer options. **RECENTLY REWRITTEN FOR WAYLAND** as well as for X11.
 Gksudo-pk is a simple bash script. **Pkexec** is used to launch graphical programs as root, or AS ANOTHER USER.
-It does not use xhost, or call xauth directly. **Sudo** and **Zenity** are required dependencies.
+It does not use xhost, or call xauth directly.
 This script is **NOT SECURE** by modern standards, although **it will always send a warning notification** to the display server.
 Use is not recommended on multiple networked machines, with ssh, or unless behind a firewall.
 Convenience is attained at the expense of security. **Use at YOUR OWN RISK**.
-Tested and hopefully works in multiple desktop environments, including **KDE Plasma (Xorg and Wayland), XFCE, MATE, GNOME(Xorg and Wayland), LXQT**.
+Tested and hopefully works in multiple desktop environments, including **KDE Plasma (Xorg and Wayland), XFCE, MATE, GNOME (Xorg and Wayland), LXQT**.
 Works in both **systemd (Arch)** and **non-systemd (Void)** systems.
+Works for **gnome-terminal**, **konsole**, **nautilus**,**dolphin** and most GUI text editors in both Wayland and Xorg.
 An important feature (and vulnerability) is that the administrator may assign programs to one of two strings within the script:

-- **NOPASSWD_LIST: These programs may be run without password authentication.**
+- **NOPASSWD_LIST: These programs may be run without password authentication (if Sudoer).**
 - **NEVER_AUTH_LIST: These programs are prohibited entirely from launching with gksudo-pk.**

 **THE NEED FOR A SEPARATE POLKIT RULE FOR EACH APPLICATION IS THEREFORE ELIMINATED**.
 Only one new polkit action/rule pair is needed.
 All other progams will be subject to default polkit/pkexec rules.
 Also, If gksudo-pk polkit action/rules are not installed, NOPASSWD_LIST is ignored, and default polkit rules for pkexec will be used for all authorized programs.
-SUDO administrative users/groups are used for pkexec authentication in gksudo-pk, NOT Polkit administrative groups, although these are often the same (wheel).
+SUDO administrative users/groups are used for pkexec authentication in gksudo-pk, NOT polkit administrative groups, although these are often the same (wheel).

 ## Dependencies
-**bash, sudo, zenity**
+**bash, sudo, dbus, polkit, zenity**

 ## Options